Hodor9/Backup-CENTOS-user-files/README.md

-There are different ways and techniques of backing up your files; this is one method for programmers using CENTOS.
+There are different ways and techniques of backing up your (non-project-specific) files; this is one method for programmers using CENTOS.

 Setting up the backup script involves a few basic steps.